CrowdFlower/ruby-crowdflower/README.md

 worker.bonus(23542619, 200, "You shoe shop like a pro!
 Thanks for the awesome answers!")
 ```

-#####WORKER.REJECT: Stops contributors from completing tasks, and removes the contributors judgments from a job.
-Try to only use when a job is running, otherwise the completed job will lose judgments and be unable to collect replacement ones.
+#####WORKER.REJECT: This method is only available to Pro and Enterprise users.
+Calling worker.reject stops a contributor from completing tasks and removes the contributor's judgments.
+It's best used when a job is still running because a completed job is unable to collect replacement judgments.

 ```ruby
 worker.reject(worker_id)